 It was discussed by the Group that significant progress has been made in studying and establishing age of maturity for W-BFT.
 It was indicated to the Group that there is scientific evidence that W-BFT mature at 3-5 yr old (Heinisch et al., 2015) similar to E-BFT, rather than what is currently assumed for the stock assessment (age 9).
 It is known that fish of that young age are uncommon in the Gulf of Mexico (GOM) at any time of the year.
 The Group acknowledged the new hypothesis that indicates that younger BFT may spawn in the area known as the Slope Sea where BFT larvae were found in 2013 (Richardson et al., 2016).
 There was a general agreement within the Group that this is a promising hypothesis that still needs to be tested.
 It was pointed out that the newly proposed age of maturity for the western stock is in line with the age of maturity for the eastern stock.
 The current discrepancy between the ages of maturity of each stock has been difficult to justify biologically, particularly given that both stocks have almost identical growth curves.
 However, the Group acknowledged that some basic information necessary for stock assessment regarding the newly proposed age of maturity is currently lacking, such as the relative contribution of these younger spawners to the total spawning.
 There is also no information available at this time with respect to the proportion of fish that are mature at each age, whether spawning in the Slope Sea takes place every year, and the stock origin of the fish spawning in this area (or even if the fish spawning in this area constitute a separate stock).
 The Group recalled one of the recommendations from the 2013 BFT data preparatory meeting held in Tenerife regarding the development of a maturity o-give for the western stock.

 The Group agreed to develop two alternative vectors for the proportion of fish contributing to the spawning output of the population as a function of age.
 These vectors were to be used in the operating model of the MSE as describing the plausible range of these relationships and should be used for both stocks.
 One of the vectors (option 1) was developed by assuming that maturity alone determines contribution to the spawing stock.
 The other vector (option 2) was calculated by using the results of the Southern Bluefin tuna close-kin studies and translating them to ABFT (Table maturity vectors, Appendix 4).
-The Group also agree to define the quarters were spawning was possible for each of the areas in the operating model.
+The Group also agreed to define the quarters were spawning was possible for each of the areas in the operating model.
 The definitions were to be done exclusively by considering SST (Table spawning areas, Appendix 4).
 Both calculations on vectors of the proportion of fish spawning and the definition of possible spawning areas were conducted by a few members of the working group.
 Although the methodology used in both cases was not thoroughly reviewed by the whole working group, it was accepted that such values would be transmitted to the MSE Modelling Working Group.

 The quarters and areas with probability of spawning activity were classified in two categories (yes and no) using the criteria of average value quarter SST >20ºC assuming 20ºC is the minimum temperature for the larvae to survive (SCRS/P/2016/043).
 Average temperatures per quarter were estimated from monthly SST NOAA NASA AVHRR Oceans Path-finder on a grid of 5x5º cells.
 Areas and quarters with positive probability of spawning activity might be overestimated for some areas due to the large latitudinal range some of the geographical areas represent (e.g. Western Atlantic).